 MSP-CVED will work with FMCSA to conduct motor carrier and HM shipper/carrier interventions, and cargo tank facility reviews as indicated in the table.
 These will include CSA investigations of prioritized interstate and intrastate motor carriers, shipper/carriers, cargo tank facilities, and non-frivolous carrier complaints.
-Michigan will reevaluate the number of off-site interventions completed each year to comply with changes made in policy regarding the eligibility of focused interventions.
-There is a probability that COVID-19 could have a negative impact on outcomes.
+CSA Offsite- Michigan is scheduled to attend CSA Offsite Intervention training until August 27-29, 2019.
+Michigan will commit to completing 50 CSA Offsite Interventions on interstate carriers in FY 2020.